loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 logic created by Jean-Philippe Bernardy #todo[Is this a correct and clear message of reality?].
 SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for higher-level functional languages.
-The main purpose of this thesis would be to create a compiler for SLFL, as well as extending the language adding useful features, while making sure that those features work in the context of linear types. #todo[Move to "transition paragraph"]

 /*
     #red_text[